pberba/pberba.github.io/security/_posts/2025-12-14-decompiling-run-only-applescripts.md

 For now, we need a `runtime_stack`.
 For any operation:
 1. We push values to the stack that serve as inputs for future operations
-2. When an operation is performed, the operands (or arguements) are popped from the stack
+2. When an operation is performed, the operands (or arguments) are popped from the stack
 3. The result is pushed back into the stack

 ```python